How can I receive MC Alert messages?

 The university has created a well-defined set of situations that would prompt an MC Alert message.
-MC Alert messages will only be sent when there is a critical need to transmit urgent information to the campus community.
+MC Alert messages will only be sent when a critical need is to transmit urgent information to the campus community.
 Examples include:

 - Ongoing safety threats in which an armed or dangerous criminal is at large on campus.

 - Major facility emergencies or evacuations.
 This may include a large-scale gas leak, fire, or hazardous material spill, occurring either on campus or near enough to campus to cause a credible threat to members of the campus community.

 - Severe weather or illness.
 This may include a threat from a tornado that required those on campus to take shelter, closing due to anticipated weather issues, or an outbreak of widespread illness on campus.